Paralegal Studies Program

 • Help lawyers during trials.

-• Assist attorneys prepare for hearings, trials, and corporate meetings.
+• Assist attorneys in preparing for hearings, trials, and corporate meetings.

-Our paralegal training degree and diploma programs may vary in credential level and curriculum content by school campus location.
-Please refer to the catalog for a listing of all courses in your program of interest.
+Our paralegal degree and diploma programs may vary in credential level and curriculum content by school campus location.
+Please refer to the catalog listing all courses in your program of interest.

 Is a Fulfilling Legal Career Right for You?